argumentcomputer/lurk-beta/README.md

 # Versioning

 Please note that the Lurk language and spec will be versioned independently from the crates that implement the spec.
-This is necessary semantic versioning implies different requirements for the language and its implementation.
-For example, Lurk Alpha is released as crate `lurk 0.2.0`.
+This is necessary because semantic versioning implies different requirements for the language and its implementation.
+For example, Lurk Alpha is released as crate `lurk 0.2.0` and Lurk Beta is released as crate `lurk 0.3.0`.
 It is our intention for these two versioning systems to coincide at 1.0.
-The next major Lurk release will be Lurk Beta, but there may be multiple minor-version crate releases before then.

 ---